-Alan told us,"In September 1989, before I knew that Mel was ill, Supreme asked me to do a megamix of the girls' hits and it was promoted (along with an Italohouse remix of Showing Out I did with Mike Stevens on keys), but it was never [properly] released in the UK out of respect for the family.
-Unfortunately, I never met Mel & Kim, but I loved their stuff and their vibe.
-My favorite track of theirs would be Thats The Way It Is...
-I'd like to have remixed that, but I am rather proud of this megamix.
-Especially the sample effect in the mix into Thats The Way It Is, which still gives me goose bumps!! (although I know I shouldn't say that about my own mix!!)
-Although I was sent the DAT (Digital Audio tapes) tapes I have a feeling I ended up using vinyl to mix it instead.
-I did two versions of the megamix and also two different remixes of Showing Out (The ‘Italio House Mix’ and The 'Techno Mix'), using the Italo sound which was current at the time with Black Box etc.
+"In September 1989, before I knew that Mel was ill, Supreme asked me to do a megamix of the girls' hits, Unfortunately, I never met Mel & Kim, but I loved their stuff, and their vibe.
+My favorite track of theirs would be That's The Way It Is.
+I'd like to have remixed that, but I am rather proud of this megamix - especially the sample effect in the mix from F.L.M. into That's The Way It Is.
+It still gives me goose bumps, although I know I shouldn't say that about my own mix.
+Although I was sent the DAT (Digital Audio tapes) tapes, I have a feeling I ended up using vinyl to mix it instead, and I did two versions of the megamix, and also two different remixes of Showing Out - the ‘Italio House Mix’ and The 'Techno Mix' - using the Italo sound which was current at the time, with Black Box etc.

-Megamix Ninety only received a very limited UK release on promotional 12” & promotional CD singles on the Supreme label.
+Megamix Ninety only received a very limited UK release on promotional 12” & promotional CD, on the Supreme label.
 The 12" single came in a Supreme Record company logo sleeve and the label does not include the usual 'promotional copy' title.

 Megamix Ninety was officially released in two versions.
 The Radio Mix, which is featured on the 7" single, comes in at 3.56 and combines Mel & Kim's four official single releases – Showing Out, Respectable, F.L.M. & That's The Way It Is - segued together in order of their release.
 There is very little in the way of new production on the sections of the singles used for the mix although there is an interesting vocal sample which appears to be Mel saying,“Make music man!” as the mix flows between Showing Out & Respectable.
 There is also the addition of a male voice saying “That's how it is, and keep on looking out for number one” from Pete Hammond's House Remix of That's The Way It Is as well as the Chic - Le Freak samples from Phil Harding's F.L.M. - 2 Grooves Under 1 Nation Remix.
 Being an edit there are only brief sections of the singles included in the megamix.
 The 7" single comes with the Italio House Mix Edit of Showing Out.